 Model Description & Analysis

-(a) Metapopulation framework We consider two populations N1 and N2 that are separated in space in distinct habitats, each with trait values x1 and x2 determining recruitment rates.
-We assume that there is an optimum trait value θ1 and θ2 associated with each habitat, where recruitment is maximized if the trait value of the local population .
+(a) Metapopulation framework We consider two populations N1 and N2 that inhabit two distinct habitats, each with trait values x1 and x2 determining recruitment rates.
+We assume that there is an optimum trait value θ1 and θ2 associated with each habitat, where recruitment is maximized if the trait value of the local population equals the optimum.
 Moreover, we assume that x1,2 are normally distributed with means μ1 and μ2 and have the same standard deviation σ.
 As such, the recruitment rate for both populations is determined by the mean trait value of the local population, such that r1=R1[μ1(t),θ1].
-Trait means for each population are subject to selection, the strength of which depends on the difference between the population mean and the local trait optimum at a given point in time .
+Trait means for each population are subject to selection, the strength of which depends on the difference between the trait mean and the local trait optimum at a given point in time .

 The two populations are assumed to reproduce in spatially separate sites that are close enough such that a proportion of the population m can stray into the other site, and where mortality occurs before individuals return to reproduce.
 If there is no straying between these populations (such that they are independent), then the mean trait evolves towards the optimal value such that x1→θ1, and the recruitment rate for that population will be maximized.
 If there is straying between populations at rate m, then the traits in each respective location will be pulled away from the optimum, and recruitment rates will be lowered.
 As m→0.5, the populations are perfectly mixed, acting as a single population.